aaronbloomfield/ccc/hws/tokens/index.md

     - Your contract also extends `Context` through ERC721, but there are no `external` or `public` methods in `Context`, so there is no interface there to support.
 - Implementation of `tokenURI()`, which is inherited from `ERC721`
 	- It should revert if an invalid token ID is provided
-	- It should return the *full* URL of the file; the first part of that URL is the base URI from the Collab landing page, and the last part of that URL is what was passed into `mintWithURI()`
+	- It should return the *full* URL of the file; the first part of that URL is the base URI from the Canvas landing page, and the last part of that URL is what was passed into `mintWithURI()`
 	- This URL base should be hard-coded into the contract itself
 	- You can override the `_baseURI()` function from `ERC721`, and use that in a similar fashion to what is shown in the `tokenURI()` function in `ERC721`
 - Implementation of the `count()` function, which is just how many NFTs have been created by this contract